godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

     COLOR.b = blue;
   }

-Now you can change the amount of blue in the sprite from the editor.
+Now you can change the amount of blue in the Sprite from the editor.
 Look back at the Inspector under where you created your shader.
 You should see a section called "Shader Param".
 Unfold that section and you will see the uniform you just declared.
 If you change the value in the editor, it will overwrite the default value you provided in the shader.